redis/redis-doc/docs/install/install-redis/install-redis-from-source.md

 make
 {{< / highlight >}}

-To build with TLS support, you'll need OpenSSL development libraries (e.g. libssl-dev on Debian/Ubuntu) and run:
+To build with TLS support, you'll need to install OpenSSL development libraries (e.g., libssl-dev on Debian/Ubuntu) and then run:

 {{< highlight bash >}}
 make BUILD_TLS=yes